Epsom & Ewell

 Large Vermeil winner

-For the rest of the year we are going to be having a mix of 'real' and on-line meetings.
-Details are on the 2022 Meetings tab.
+We have a mix of 'real' and on-line meetings.
+Details are on the 2023-4 Meetings page

 Gin and a neat watermark